Next Resource:

 Associated Resources:

-- The current supplier for Medicaid subsidized incontinence supplies is ActivStyle
+- The current supplier for Medicaid-subsidized incontinence supplies is ActivStyle. (website)

 A full transcript of the video appears below.

 Hi, I’m Tammy Willey.
 I’m a family resources consultant.
-And today we’re gonna talk about paying for incontinence supplies.
+And today we’re going to talk about paying for incontinence supplies.

 Did you know Vermont Medicaid covers supplies of medication for underlying medical conditions that contribute to incontinence?